sonofmom/ton-tools/README.md

 Node `run` script is tuned to run more then one instance of full node / validator per host.
 This will probably not be needed in live environment but was/is very handy in test setups.

+## Wallet
+#### Parsing
+* `parse_addr.py` will parse addr file and return address information in human readable format or json structure.
+Start without parameters to see usage instructions.